flavioro/kubernetes/README.md

  - Create deployment with .yaml example
  - Examples files .yaml to service, deployment, replicaset and pod
  - Example deployment and service to mongodb
- - Example deployment and service to api ()
+ - Example deployment and service to api (deployment.yaml and service.yaml)

 ## Use extension Vs Code: